Jorge-Antonio-Gomez/quantum-highlighter-pro-chrome-extension/chrome_extension/README.md

 3. Select text on a web page to bring up the highlighter menu.
 4. Choose a color to highlight or underline the text.
 5. Your annotations will appear in the sidebar.

+## Privacy Policy

+We take your privacy seriously.
+All your data is stored locally in your browser.
+For more details, please read our [Privacy Policy](PRIVACY_POLICY_en.md).